-Summary: This post will outline reasons why a database (db) is marked in recovery pending state.
+Summary: This post will outline the reasons why a database (db) is marked in recovery pending state.
 Also, it will describe methods to fix ‘SQL server database in recovery pending state’ problem.
 You can resolve the problem by executing queries in SQL Server Management Studio (SSMS), or by using Stellar Repair for MS SQL software.

 SQL Server Database States